TomPope94/SAM-E/README.md

 ## How do I use SAM-E?

+### Dependencies

+There are a number of dependencies you need before you can use the tool:
+* Rust - you can install this via [rustup](https://rustup.rs/)
+* Docker - you can install this via [Docker Desktop](https://www.docker.com/products/docker-desktop)

 To use SAM-E, you'll need to install the CLI.
 There are a few options for you to do this:

 ```bash